Revelation 4:6-7 – Four Beasts – Part 3

 Rev 5:10 And hast made us unto our God kings and priests: and we shall reign on the earth.

 So what we are really studying, as we look at what the scriptures have to say about these heavenly beasts, is the patterns of the things in the heavens which concern the christ of Christ.
-We are learning more and more about our own calling and our own reward and our own place in “the heavenly things themselves.”
+We are learning more and more about our own calling and our own reward and our own place and function in “the heavenly things themselves.”

-Eze 1:1 Now it came to pass in the thirtieth year, in the fourth [ month], in the fifth [ day] of the month, as I [ was] among the captives by the river of Chebar, that the heavens were opened, and I saw visions of God.
+Eze 1:1 Now it came to pass in the thirtieth year, in the fourth [month], in the fifth [day] of the month, as I [was] among the captives by the river of Chebar, that the heavens were opened, and I saw visions of God.

 Rev 4:1 After this I looked, and, behold, a door was opened in heaven: and the first voice which I heard was as it were of a trumpet talking with me; which said, Come up hither, and I will shew thee things which must be hereafter.

-Eph 2:18 For through him [ Christ, the Word] we both have access by one Spirit unto the Father.
+Eph 2:18 For through him [Christ, the Word] we both have access by one Spirit unto the Father.

 Eph 2:19 Now therefore ye are no more strangers and foreigners, but fellowcitizens with the saints, and of the household of God;